ltrzesniewski/InlineIL.Fody/README.md

 ## Usage

-The API is similar to the [`System.Reflection.Emit.ILGenerator`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.ilgenerator) class, except it works by substituting calls to static methods of the [`InlineIL.IL`](https://github.com/ltrzesniewski/InlineIL.Fody/blob/master/src/InlineIL/IL.cs) class at compile time.
+Two ways of generating IL instructions are available:

+ - The recommended usage is to import static members of [the `InlineIL.ILEmit` class](https://github.com/ltrzesniewski/InlineIL.Fody/blob/master/src/InlineIL/ILEmit.cs) by declaring `using static InlineIL.ILEmit;`.
+This will let you call methods corresponding to IL opcodes.
+These method calls will be replaced by the IL instructions they represent at compile time.

+ - An alternate approach is available: The [`InlineIL.IL`](https://github.com/ltrzesniewski/InlineIL.Fody/blob/master/src/InlineIL/IL.cs) class exposes an `Emit` method which is similar to [`System.Reflection.Emit.ILGenerator`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.ilgenerator)'s [`Emit`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.ilgenerator.emit) method.

+The [`InlineIL.IL`](https://github.com/ltrzesniewski/InlineIL.Fody/blob/master/src/InlineIL/IL.cs) class also exposes various utility methods for handling labels and local variables (see below).

 You can combine InlineIL instructions with existing C# code: a given method doesn't have to be *entirely* written in IL.
 After weaving, the reference to the `InlineIL` assembly is removed from your project.

 ### Methods

+ - `ILEmit.*`
+   Every method call on the `ILEmit` class will be replaced by the IL instruction it represents.

  - `IL.Emit`
-   This is the method used to generate IL instructions.
+   This is an alternate method to generate IL instructions, it is similar to [`ILGenerator.Emit`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.ilgenerator.emit).
+Using `ILEmit` is recommended though.

  - `IL.DeclareLocals`
    Declares local variables.
 Supports changing the [`init`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.methodbuilder.initlocals) flag and pinned variables.
 Local variables can be referenced by name or by index.